 Having read about Paul’s conversion and missionary journeys in the Book of Acts we are now ready for his epistles.
 Students will begin to appreciate Paul and his influence on the early Church.
 We have another look at Paul’s missionary journey in Acts as he traveled from city to city and then read his epistles addressed to Churches in the order Paul planted them in these cities.
 We look at some of the themes in each letter, its main idea, the reason it was written, the specific problems each church faced, etc. We cover discipleship topics: Justification and grace (Galatians), humility and joy (Philippians), the need to live a godly life while expecting the Lord’s return (1, 2 Thessalonians), unconditional love, Holy Spirit, the power of God (1, 2 Corinthians), condemnation, salvation, sanctification and relationships (Romans), unity, identity and spiritual warfare (Ephesians) and pastoral care (1Tim, Titus).

 Week 12: John Week (1,2,3John, John & Revelation)

 We look at the life of John and introduce his writings, perspective, style, and concerns.
-We look at the overall themes touching on the prevalent ones.
-While Gnosticism only began to flourish in the second century we discuss early Gnosticism as presented in the fourth Gospel.
+We look at the overall themes of Johannine works, touching on the prevalent ones such as the Holy Spirit: We want our students to have a greater awareness of the Holy Spirit’s presence and role in their everyday lives.
+While Gnosticism only began to flourish in the second century we discuss early Gnosticism John came against by writing his Gospel.
 We connect how the ideas of Gnosticism influenced modern thinking today.
 In this final week of the school we introduce one more type of literature: Apocalyptic literature so that students get a better grasp on what Revelation is all about.
 Four schools of interpretation of the Book of Revelation will be introduced.
 The Second Coming will be discussed.